SonarSoftwareInc/customer_portal/README.md

 The API username and API password you are prompted for are credentials for your Sonar instance.
 You should create a dedicated user to utilize for the customer portal - **do not use your admin username/password!** Create the user as instructed above and assign to this "Customer Portal" role.

+** Please be aware that at this time, you cannot use a `^` or `\` character in the API password.
+This is a known issue that may be addressed in the future.

 ## Post-Installation Setup

 After the setup process is complete, your instance should be up and running.
 You can navigate to the settings URL (which is `/settings` on the domain you setup, e.g. `https://portal.myisp.com/settings`) and use the settings key that should have been generated for you with the installation script.